 Hair Growth Stimulation

-Philp and colleagues demonstrated in a 2004 study published in the FASEB Journal that thymosin beta-4 increases hair growth by activating hair follicle stem cells and promoting their migration and differentiation.
-In animal models, the peptide restored normal hair cycling and density, with the effect attributed to stimulation of follicular stem cell proliferation and enhanced vascular development within the dermal layer.
-While this application is peripheral to the primary recovery-focused interest in TB 500 peptide, it illustrates the compound’s fundamental pro-regenerative activity across diverse tissue types and contributes to understanding its broad biological significance.
+Philp and colleagues showed in a 2004 study published in the FASEB Journal that thymosin beta-4 increases hair growth by starting hair follicle stem cells and promoting their migration and differentiation.
+In animal models, the peptide restored normal hair cycling and density, with the effect attributed to boost of follicular stem cell proliferation and enhanced vascular growth within the dermal layer.

 | Benefit Category | Mechanism | Evidence Level |